oracle-livelabs/analytics-ai/oci-datascience/image-classification/image-classification.md

 In this lab, you will:

-* Learn how to work with a JupyterLab notebook
+* Learn how to work with a JupyterLab notebook.
-* Perform data exploration with Accelerated Data Science (ADS) SDK
+* Perform data exploration with Accelerated Data Science (ADS) SDK.
-* Define a custom deep learning model and train the model
+* Define a custom deep learning model and train the model.
-* Apply transfer learning on a pre-trained model
+* Apply transfer learning on a pre-trained model.
-* Save a trained model to the Data Science Model Catalog
+* Save a model to the Data Science Model Catalog.
-* Deploy a model with Data Science Model Deployment
+* Deploy a model with Data Science Model Deployment.

 ### Prerequisites